acrinym/RitualOS/samples/dream_snake.md

----
-symbol: "Snake"
-meaning: "Represents transformation, fear, danger, or sexual awakening.
-Can signal kundalini movement or primal emotion."
-chakras:
-  - Root
-  - Sacral
-tags:
-  - transformation
-  - energy
-  - danger
----
+## Snake 🐍

+Reinterpretation:
-> Seeing a snake in a dream may indicate dormant energy ready to rise, or a threat to your emotional stability.
+Seeing a snake in a dream may indicate dormant energy ready to rise or a threat to your emotional stability.

+Chakras Inferred: Root 🟥, Sacral 🟧
+Elemental Associations: Earth 🌍, Fire 🔥
+Field Implications: Transformation; awakening primal instincts.
+Ritual Link Suggestions: Kundalini meditation, protection circle.
+Dream Archetypes: The Shapeshifter, The Guardian.